Daniel J. Frey

 This crisis has exposed the rot in our world.

-Like a bright light into a dark corner, what we thought was healthy turns out to be sick.
+Like a bright light in a dark corner, what we thought was healthy turns out to be sick.

-We need a better faith that doesn't put money over the lives and welfare of its followers.
+We need a better faith that doesn't put wealth over the lives and welfare of its followers.

 We need to look out better, not just for ourselves but for our community.